MegaApuTurkUltra/megaaputurkultra.github.io/ScratchAPI.md

 Accept-Language: en-US,en;q=0.8,hu;q=0.6
 Cookie: scratchlanguage=en; scratchsessionsid=; scratchcsrftoken=

-{"content":"Comment contents","parent_id":<comment ID of parent, if reply, otherwise "">,"commentee_id":<your user id if a reply, otherwise "">}
+{"content":"Comment contents","parent_id":<A>,"commentee_id":<B>}
 ```
+A: Normally just "", if posting a reply, use the numeric comment ID of the parent comment.
+B: Normally just "", if posting a reply, use your numeric user ID.
+Not sure why this isn't required for non-replies.
 Response: The comment chain posted on or created, as HTML.

 Comments: not sure why your user ID is required for replying but not for posting a new comment.